vircadia/vircadia-web-sdk/README.md

 # Vircadia Web SDK

-The **Vircadia Web SDK** (codename Ananke) is a JavaScript SDK for developing web-based clients for virtual worlds powered by [Vircadia](https://vircadia.com/).
+The **Vircadia Web SDK** (codename Ananke) is a JavaScript/TypeScript SDK for developing web-based applications for virtual worlds powered by the open source metaverse platform [Vircadia](https://vircadia.com/).
 Vircadia domain servers provide the worlds (a.k.a. "domains") to visit, and the Vircadia metaverse server provides global services that connect the users and domains.
 See the user docs to [Understand the Architecture](https://docs.vircadia.com/explore/get-started/architecture.html).